How Google enforces boot integrity on production machines

 Google's credential infrastructure uses cryptographic sealing to encrypt machine credentials at rest with a key that is controlled by the machine's hardware root of trust.
 The encrypted credential private key, and the corresponding certificate, is known as a sealed credential.
 In addition to machine credentials, Google uses this sealing mechanism to protect other pieces of sensitive data as well.

 Each machine can decrypt and access its machine credential only if it can satisfy a decryption policy that specifies what software the machine must have booted.
-For example, sealing a machine's credential to a policy that specifies the desired release of the operating system kernel ensures that the machine can't participate in its machine cluster unless it booted the required kernel version.
+For example, sealing a machine's credential to a policy that specifies the intended release of the operating system kernel helps ensure that the machine can't participate in its machine cluster unless it booted the intended kernel version.

 The decryption policy is enforced through a process called measured boot.
 Every layer in the boot stack measures the next layer, and the machine attests to this chain of measurements at the end of the boot.
 This measurement is often a cryptographic hash.